 Kajsa Hartig (MA)

-Kajsa Hartig is a Senior Advisor at the New media department, The Nordic Museum/Nordiska museet.
+Kajsa Hartig is Head of Collections and Cultural Environments at Västernorrlands Museum, and formerly Senior Advisor and Digital Strategist at the Department of Digital Interaction, The Nordic Museum/Nordiska museet.
+She is currently project manager of the international research project Collecting Social Photo, aiming at developing new methods for collecting social media photography.
 She is also chair of IdeK.
 Kajsa has more than 20 years experience of digital development in museums and archives.
 She is regularly presenting at national and international conferences, and provides through IdeK training for the Swedish cultural sector.

 IdeK is a hub of excellence in digital media, with a focus on cultural heritage.
 The board members are working in the heritage and non-profit sector, f.ex.
-Nordiska museet, The Royal Armory, the Swedish Committee for Afghanistan and Västarvet.
+The Nordic Museum, The National Museums of World Culture and Västarvet.